Last Update: February 7, 2019

-For instance, one of your co-founders may take a directive approach to work, while you have a more inclusive and open style of communication.
+For instance, one of your cofounders may take a direct approach to work, while you have a more inclusive and open style of communication.
 The best way to tackle these differences is to focus on developing a synergistic company culture and core values that guide your team.
 These principles must be strong enough to offer consistency in decision making and people’s overall involvement in the business.

 Often times an employee has to rely on someone elses co-operation, input or output to get their job done.
 This can cause dissension.
-For example if a member of your sales team is regularly late to input monthly sale figures, then your accountant will definitely be late in submitting reports.
-This type of interdependency-based conflict can be resolved by clarifying roles and responsibilities while ensuring that each employee is held accountable to their tasks.
+For example, if a member of your sales team is regularly late to input monthly sales figures, then your accountant will definitely be late in submitting reports.
+This type of interdependency-based conflict can be resolved by clarifying roles and responsibilities while ensuring that each employee is held accountable for their tasks.